Cat Skiing

 Why cat ski rather than resort ski?

-Cat skiing offers an opportunity to get away from the crowds commonly found at ski resorts.
-At the majority of resorts you have to race to get the first lift, elbow your way down a couple of runs, and then the freshies have disappeared.
+• Cat skiing offers an opportunity to get away from the crowds commonly found at ski resorts.
+At the majority of resorts, one must race to get the first lift, elbow your way down a couple of runs, and then the freshies have disappeared.
 Unfortunately at ski resorts fresh tracks are far from guaranteed, even on a powder day.

 Benefits of cat skiing over ski touring

-- You have to be very knowledgeable regarding backcountry touring, be well equipped with avalanche and other safety gear, and be self-sufficient.
-With cat skiing you can largely rely on the expertise of multiple guides, and rely on radio communication.
+• Often you have to be very knowledgeable regarding backcountry touring, be well equipped with avalanche and other safety gear, and be self-sufficient.
+With cat skiing you can largely rely on the expertise of multiple guides and rely on radio communication.

-- Cat skiing is guided, so there’s (generally!) no fear of getting lost.
+• Cat skiing is guided, so there’s no fear of getting lost.

 Why cat ski rather than heli-ski?